- Continuing Education

-- Engagement Acceptance & Understanding the Assignment (12–16 percent)
+- Engagement Acceptance and Understanding the Assignment (12–16 percent)

-- Understanding the Entity & Its Environment (including Internal Control) (16–20 percent)
+- Understanding the Entity and Its Environment (including Internal Control) (16–20 percent)

-- Performing Audit Procedures & Evaluating Evidence (16–20 percent)
+- Performing Audit Procedures and Evaluating Evidence (16–20 percent)

-- Evaluating Audit Findings, Communications & Reporting (16–20 percent)
+- Evaluating Audit Findings, Communications and Reporting (16–20 percent)

-- Professional Responsibilities (including Ethics & Independence) (16–20 percent)
+- Professional Responsibilities (including Ethics and Independence) (16–20 percent)